UA

 ```

 Madyar is not "a commander who burns Russian equipment."
-His legacy is the shift from a war of platforms to a war of cycles: detection, engagement, evidence, reward, manufacturing, adaptation, economic pressure.
-He is helping change the math of war.
+His legacy lies in the transition from a war of platforms to a war of cycles: detection, strike, proof, reward, production, adaptation, economic pressure.
+He is helping change the mathematics of war.

 Primary sources